alex-shpak/hugo-book/exampleSite/content.en/docs/shortcodes/badges.md

 # Badges

 > [!WARNING]
-> Experimental, might not stay in theme.
+> Experimental, could change in the future or be removed

 Badges can be used to annotate your pages with additional information or mark specific places in markdown content.